uidaholib/collectionbuilder-cdm-template/pages/about.md

 {% include feature/item-figure.html objectid="watkins3" width="75" %}

-Watkins was hired to document the mines so that Haggin could present, later that year, "visually persuasive evidence of the mine's present success and future prospects" to European copper mining syndicates (including the Rothschild family) with whom the American copper mining interests were competing (Hult-Lewis, 247).^1 The photographs served as a threat to the Eurpoeans, indicating that Haggin's mines could produce and distribute such a large quantity of copper that the market value of the metal would be drastically diminished.
+Watkins was hired to document the mines so that Haggin could present, later that year, "visually persuasive evidence of the mine's present success and future prospects" to European copper mining syndicates (including the Rothschild family) with whom the American copper mining interests were competing.[^1] The photographs served as a threat to the Eurpoeans, indicating that Haggin's mines could produce and distribute such a large quantity of copper that the market value of the metal would be drastically diminished.
 The threat worked: the Europoean syndicates and the Americans both promised to limit production to better guarantee the market.

 {% include feature/item-figure.html objectid="watkins19" width="75" %}